CodyBontecou/blog/content/tell-me-a-time-when.md

 1. Tell me about a time when you had to make a difficult short term decision to make long term gains.

-S: I lead a team that was building an app for a goverment organization, we were using a green flied stack that included using their new enterprise Github infrastructure, strict firewalls rules were in place that prevented us from running certain tests in our ci/cd pipeline.
+S: I lead a team that was building an app for a government organization, we were on a greenfield project that included using their new enterprise Github infrastructure.
+We were the first team in their organization to move to this platform.
+There ended up being strict firewall rules were in place that prevented us from running certain tests in our CI/CD pipeline.

-T: Our task was to maintain a strong tested application give the costraing while the infrastructure team figured out how to adjust our firewalls setting to run our tests, which would take months and we only had week to launch this website.
+T: Our task was to maintain a strong tested application given the constraints while the infrastructure team figured out how to adjust our firewalls setting to run our tests, which would take months and we only had week to launch this website.

 A: We organized our tests in a way were we can maintain max testability in our ci/cd pipeline and created a system that allowed us to run the remaining test in our local envioerment.